ankane/shorts/Postgres-Users.md

 ALTER ROLE migrator SET role = 'migrations';
 ```

-The last statement ensure tables created by the user are owned by the group.
+The last statement ensures tables created by the user are owned by the group.

 You can generate a nice password with: